Health Glossary - For Everyone

 Why fluid retention is important

-Most cases of fluid rentention is not serious, but in some cases, fluid retention can also be symptomatic of serious medical conditions such as heart, kidney or liver disease.
+Most cases of fluid rentention are not serious, but in some cases, fluid retention can also be symptomatic of serious medical conditions such as heart, kidney or liver disease.

 ^ top